Page cover

 The Problem

-Modern cryptographic systems depend heavily on digital signatures to verify identity and ensure message integrity.
-For decades, algorithms like RSA and ECDSA (Elliptic Curve Digital Signature Algorithm) have done this job.But quantum computing breaks both.
+Modern cryptographic systems rely on digital signatures to verify identity and ensure message integrity.
+For decades, algorithms such as RSA and ECDSA (Elliptic Curve Digital Signature Algorithm) have fulfilled this role, but both are vulnerable to quantum attacks.

-We need a signature scheme that can withstand quantum threats without compromising performance, size, or auditability.
+A post-quantum signature scheme must therefore withstand quantum attacks without sacrificing performance, size, or auditability.

 Why Dilithium

-CRYSTALS-Dilithium is a post-quantum digital signature algorithm, standardized by NIST (FIPS 204), and designed to replace RSA and ECDSA in a future-proof way.
+CRYSTALS-Dilithium is a post-quantum digital signature algorithm standardized by NIST (FIPS 204) and designed as a long-term replacement for RSA and ECDSA.

-It’s part of the same cryptographic family as ML-KEM (Kyber), making it a natural counterpart for hybrid or fully quantum-safe applications.
-We use (or plan to use) Dilithium for:
+It belongs to the same cryptographic family as ML-KEM (Kyber), making it a natural counterpart for hybrid and fully post-quantum systems.
+Cryptic uses (or plans to use) Dilithium for:

 • User and device authentication